 People fleeing persecution in their home countries who request asylum at a U.S. port of entry are arrested, handcuffed and confined to immigration detention — a traumatic experience that adds to their suffering.
-In New York, Sojourners volunteers reach out in friendship with regular visits to the most isolated of immigration detainees — those who have no friends or family in the area who can visit them.
+In New York, for 21 years Sojourners volunteers have been reaching out in friendship with regular visits to the most isolated of immigration detainees — those who have no friends or family in the area who can visit them.

 Following the admonitions of Matthew 24: 31-40 to “welcome the stranger,” Sojourners’ mission remains to befriend and supporter immigrants held in detention under horrific conditions in for-profit and county immigrant detention centers as they await their decision on asylee status; to mentor those who are granted asylum and any released on bond, to maintain contact with and provide assistance to individuals with whom Sojourners has worked in detention and who have been unjustly deported back to dangerous living conditions; to sponsor vetted refugees in some capacity, as through the Welcome USA program of the US State Department; to work with and provide financial support to local immigrant and asylum organizations assisting immigrants; and to educate the church and community on the injustices perpetrated by a broken national immigration system.